xavibenjamin/brightlycolored.org/_posts/2018-01-17-what-is-on-my-mac-2018.md

 Last November after working with [Atom][5830-0002] for over a year, I decided to try out Visual Studio Code.
 I've really enjoyed the experience.
 Without actually running any tests, VS Code feels faster than Atom.
 I'm really enjoying some of the Packages (or Extensions as VS Code calls them) that are available.
 I also think it's great that I can install the Atom keymap and use all the keyboard shortcuts I'd gotten used to.

 - [**iTerm2**][5830-0003]:
 I tried out Hyper for a few months and was pretty happy with it.
 I loved how easy Hyper made it to version control my preferences.
 You're reading about a huge geek here, I version control everything I can. *But*, Hyper was really buggy for me.
 It was also slow.
 Plus, I couldn't get Hyper to look the way I wanted it to.
 So I'm back on iTerm.
-Unfortunately, there's no way to version control my iTerm preferences (or I haven't found it), but oh well.
+Unfortunately, there's no way to version control my iTerm preferences (or I haven't found it).

 - [**Airmail 3**][5830-0004]:
 Here's an app that I'm not all that happy with, but it's the best of the worst you know?
 [Newton](https://newtonhq.com/) caught my attention and I *love* the design, but it can't archive from a folder/label.
 How does an email app not have that feature?
-Feels like one of the MVP features, but ok.
+That would seem to be critical.
 When I reached out to the Newton team about this, they didn't seem to care.
 So I'm stuck with Airmail for now.

 - [**TextExpander**][5830-0005]:
 I purchased TextExpander back in 2012 and have never regretted it.
 It saves me a lot of time.
 Over the years, I've added more and more snippets that prevent me from unnecessary typing.
 [I even wrote about some of my favorite snippets](https://theboldreport.net/2017/02/my-favorite-textexpander-snippets/).
 And here's the thing, I love TextExpander not so much for the typing, but for the fact that I don't have to remember specific formats.